 How many cold emails does it take to land a web development project?

-What is signal-based prospecting?
+What is signal-based prospecting for web agencies?

 Stop waiting for projects to find you